RazrFalcon/cargo-bloat/README.md

 ```
 --crates                Per crate bloatedness
 --trim-fn               Trim hash values from function names
--n NUM                  Number of lines to show [default: 20]
+-n NUM                  Number of lines to show, 0 to show all [default: 20]
 -w, --wide              Do not trim long function names
 ```